Sturdy V2

 Tier 2: Aggregators

 The second layer of Sturdy V2 consists of aggregators that move funds between siloed lending pairs.
 Users lend a single asset to a Yearn V3 lending optimizer, which deposits the assets to whitelisted siloed lending pairs.
-Each aggregator automatically distributes lent assets among the whitelisted siloed lending pairs to maximize yield.
+Each aggregator automatically distributes lent assets among the whitelisted siloed lending pairs to maximize yield; aggregators use Sturdy’s Bittensor subnet to find the optimal allocation between whitelisted silos.
 Users lending to the aggregator would be exposed only to the collateral types they’ve chosen, with no exposure to other siloed lending pairs or collateral assets.